-Ashfords will monitor our procedures and review this Anti-Slavery: Policy at least annually on publication of the annual statement.
+Ashfords will monitor our procedures and review this policy at least annually on or following our publication of our annual statement.
 We will provide information and training, if necessary, on any changes which are made.

 This policy applies to all employees and members, locums and consultants of Ashfords and covers both our internal operations and our engagement with third parties including, but not limited to, suppliers.

 “External Suppliers” means suppliers and any other third parties we engage as a business.